 Besides offering safety and returns, investing in a PPF scheme also offers tax benefits up to 1.5L under section 80C of the Income Tax Act.

-Investors can use the PPF scheme as a tool to maintain a corpus for their retirement by putting a fixed amount regularly.
+In other words, investors can use the PPF scheme as a tool to maintain a corpus for their retirement by putting a fixed amount regularly.
 PPF has a lock-in period of 15 years and can be extended in a block of 5 years.
+Post this lock-in period of 15 years the PPF maturity amount can be withdrawn

 The PPF account interest is paid on the amount standing in the investor’s account.
 The PPF interest rate is reviewed by the Government every quarter and over the past several years the return has been witnessing a downtrend.